hexaxsoftwares/houx.js/README.md

         //with parameter values of the new assigned value and it's former value },
       value(){
-        //here is an observer method for the '$data.num' state instance }
+        //here is an observer method for the 'value.$data' state instance }
     }
   }
   ```
-observer methods gets triggered each time the select prop calls its setter function.
+Observer methods gets triggered each time the select prop calls its setter function.

 For Observation of nexted object props, you can acomplish such tax within the onMounted LifeCycleHooks by using the `this.observer` macro.